LattePandaTeam/Docs/content/alpha_edition/Index_Alpha.md

 # Introduction

-Here's the world's first hackable computer.
-An Ultimate Single-Board Computer for your Big Idea.
+Here's the world's first hackable computer, the Ultimate Single-Board Computer for your Big Idea.

-The Docs is broken down into three parts:
+The documents are broken down into several parts:

-- [Getting started your LattePanda]( ).
-The very first start to show you how to power on device.

-- [Multiple OS and Desktop IDE]( ).
-Download the different OS there.
+* [Getting Started](Getting_Started_Alpha.md) Powering on your LattePanda for the first time.
+* [Display and Touch Connections](Display_Touch_Connections_Alpha.md) Overview of the different ways to display your LattePanda's screen and connect the touch panel connector.
+* [Powering](Powering_Alpha.md) Overview of the different ways you can power your LattePanda.
+* [Operating Systems](Operating_Systems_Alpha.md) Overview and installation instructions of the different operating systems you can install on the LattePanda.
+* [IDE](IDE_Alpha.md) Overview of the different IDEs you can use with the LattePanda.

   **For software developer**, we provide the **tutorial on controlling the physical world** and **getting the sensor value** in **different programming language(C#, Java, Python, etc.)** Welcome to **IoT**!